SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 }
 ```

-Positive
-: 💡 Note that we're currently working with the Spring Engineering team to allow for enhanced header mapping capabilities that will allow for the parsing of topic levels into headers.
+<aside class="positive">💡 Note that we're currently working with the Spring Engineering team to allow for enhanced header mapping capabilities that will allow for the parsing of topic levels into headers. </aside>

 ### Publishing - Setting Headers
 On the source/publishing side of things we sometimes also need to set headers that downstream listeners may need access to.
 In order to do this we will need the output argument of our Function to also be a `Message<?>` object.
 Note that if you don't return a `Message<?>` object the framework will re-use the headers on the inbound message on the outbound one minus the headers defined or filtered by *SpringIntegrationProperties.messageHandlerNotPropagatedHeaders* or the Solace Binder `headerExclusions` producer property